Alexis211/kogata/README.md

 some cool apps (remember the QNX demo floppy!).
 Also, I want to be able to use it on older computers and prove that such machines can still be put to use.

+### And more...

+See files in the `doc/` folder of the repository for more details about some parts of the system (some of that is only plans for the distant future).

 ## How to build

 ### Requirements